Abracadabra: Etymology

 Abracadabra is of unknown origin, and is first attested in a second-century work of Serenus Sammonicus relating to a cure for a fever.

 Some conjectural etymologies are: from a phrase in Aramaic that means "I create like the word" (אברא כדברא), to etymologies that point to similar words in Latin and Greek such as abraxas or to its similarity to the first four letters of the Greek alphabet (alpha-beta-gamma-delta or ΑΒΓΔ).
-However, "no documentation has been found to support any of the various conjectures".
+However, according to the Oxford English Dictionary, "no documentation has been found to support any of the various conjectures".

 The historian Don Skemer suggests that it might originate from the Hebrew phrase ha brachah dabarah (name of the blessed), said to be a magical phrase.

-The Aramaic linguist Steve Caruso argues that Abracadabra can neither be Aramaic nor Hebrew, and suggests that the popularisation of the mistaken etymology is a result of an extended discussion on an early internet message board, which credits rabbi Lawrence Kushner with publishing a modern etymology.
+The Aramaic linguist Steve Caruso argues that Abracadabra cannot be Aramaic, and suggests that the popularisation of the mistaken etymology is a result of an extended discussion on an early internet message board, which credits rabbi Lawrence Kushner with publishing a modern etymology.